Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Signatures of semilocal order

-\subparagraph{Bounds on the entropies of the dual RDMs.} We show here that, up to $\mathcal{O}(1)$ corrections, the averaged density matrix $\bar\rho_{\tilde A}^{(\tau)}(\Psi)$ can be replaced by $\rho_{\tilde A}^{(\tau)}(\Psi)$ in \eqref{eq:Salpharhobar}.
+We show here that, up to $\mathcal{O}(1)$ corrections, the averaged density matrix $\bar\rho_{\tilde A}^{(\tau)}(\Psi)$ can be replaced by $\rho_{\tilde A}^{(\tau)}(\Psi)$ in \eqref{eq:Salpharhobar}.
 Since no special property of the density matrix and of the $\mathbb Z_2$ symmetry we average over is required, we consider a generic density matrix $\rho$ (Hermitian positive semidefinite operator of trace one) and the symmetry generated by a Hermitian involution $P$; Eq.~\eqref{eq:density_matri_tau_sigma_relation} is just a subsequent application of such an average.

 We define the symmetric density matrix

 and we call $\bar S_\alpha$ its R\'enyi entropies ($S_\alpha$ indicates instead the entropies of $\rho$).